 Experienced motorcyclists know that the surface of a roadway is critical.
 Learn how a bike handles, effective stopping distances, and how to suddenly turn in our classes.
 No one wants to lay down a bile but it is good to know how to turn into a slide along the pavement when necessary.

-California Motorcycles Safety Training at Shiny Side Up • 858-412-RIDE
+Florida Motorcycles Safety Training at Shiny Side Up • 858-412-RIDE

 According to the Federal Highway Administration, an average of 700 motorists die each year in approximately 70,000 work zone crashes.
 This accounts for about 2 percent of all traffic fatalities in a given year.
 Of those fatalities, around 10 percent are motorcyclists.